-*UPDATE: Recent changes to the NC expungement law will take effect December 1, 2017.
-Find out how these changes could affect your criminal charges to see if you will qualify for an expungement.*
+*UPDATE: Changes to the NC expungement law that took effect December 1, 2017.
+Find out how these changes could affect your criminal charges and if you still qualify for an expungement.*

 Expungement is the process of going to court to ask a judge to seal a court record.
 Once the case is sealed (or “expunged”) all records of an arrest and subsequent court case are removed from the public record.

 This means the records are unavailable through North Carolina state or Federal repositories and the individual may legally deny or fail to acknowledge ever having been arrested for or charged with that crime.

 Most of the time people ask for an expungement when they have been denied a job, housing, or a professional license because of their criminal background.
 There is a general understanding that people make mistakes in their lives and can be offered a second chance at being contributing members of their community.